ThomasJScott3/Homework1/README.md

-##Profile of the Stash Investing App
+## Profile of the Stash Investing App
+# By Thomas J. Scott

 ## Overview and Origin